Virginia city councilman set on fire in workplace attack; suspect charged with attempted murder

 Investigators stressed that the motive appeared personal and unrelated to Vogler’s work as a public official.
 Still, the assault added to growing unease over violence and harassment aimed at elected officials across the country, particularly as the boundaries blur between their public roles and private lives.

-“Lee is fighting for his life,” said Andrew Scott Brooks, publisher of the magazine.
-“There’s no excuse for violence, no matter the circumstances.”
+“There is no justification for lashing out,” said Andrew Scott Brooks, publisher of the magazine.
+“This type of act of senseless violence needs to stop.”

 Two employees were in the building when the attack occurred, Brooks said.
 According to police and witnesses, Vogler ran through the office yelling for help after being doused in gasoline.
-A colleague called for help as Hayes allegedly chased Vogler outside and ignited the fire.
+A colleague called for help as Hayes chased Vogler outside and ignited the fire, the publisher said.

 “Our door is locked,” Brooks said.
 “They forced their way into the office, and went to Lee.
 The next thing, Lee is running through the office covered in gasoline, yelling for our officemate to call 911."